Christ Church, St Leonards-on-Sea: The church today

 Christ Church was listed at Grade II* by Historic England on 14 September 1976.
 This defines it as a "particularly important" building of "more than special interest".
 As of February 2001, it was one of 13 Grade II* listed buildings, and 535 listed buildings of all grades, in the borough of Hastings.
 Its former daughter church, St John the Evangelist's, is also listed at Grade II*, as is the nearby St Peter's Church; other churches with listed status in St Leonards-on-Sea are St Leonard's Anglican church, St Leonard's Baptist Church, St Mary Magdalene's Church (now Greek Orthodox), the Roman Catholic Church of St Thomas of Canterbury and English Martyrs and the former St Leonards-on-Sea Congregational Church further up London Road.
 Each of these have the lower Grade II status.

 The parish, which includes that of the former St Mary Magdalene's Church on St Margaret's Road, covers central St Leonards-on-Sea.
 Its boundaries are Gensing Road, Kenilworth Road, Pevensey Road, Clyde Road, London Road, Warrior Gardens, Edward Road, the railway line between St Leonards Warrior Square and Hastings railway stations, Falaise Road and the English Channel coast.

 Many services are offered weekly, all with a strong Anglo-Catholic character.
-There is a daily Mass, three Masses on a Sunday morning (the main Mass is preceded by the Exposition of the Blessed Sacrament) and various prayer services.
+There is a daily Mass, two Masses on a Sunday morning (the main Mass is preceded by the Exposition of the Blessed Sacrament) and various prayer services.
 The Sacrament of Reconciliation, a rite principally associated with the Roman Catholic Church, is also offered.
 The parish has asked for alternative episcopal oversight from a bishop of The Society (currently Martin Warner, Bishop of Chichester) on the grounds it rejects the ordination of women to the priesthood and episcopate.

 The original (1860) church building was converted into a parish hall, and was also used as a theological centre and for some of Christ Church School's activities.
 It was refurbished in 2002.

 Christ Church continues to be one of the most recognisable landmarks in the town, and London Road "presents the visitor with a fascinating array of 19th-century church architecture".
 The old and new churches stand together, and higher up the hill to the north the former St Leonards-on-Sea Congregational Church (closed 2008) looks down on them.
 Described as one of the finest and most ambitious Nonconformist churches in Sussex, the 1863 structure lost its distinctive spire in the Great Storm of 1987.